Class of scalable parallel and vectorizable pseudorandom number generators based on non-cryptographic RSA exponentiation

-\item Using a pseudorandom skip extends the period of the generator to $P=(q-1)n$, and provides a uniform sampling of ciphertexts over the full period of the generator.
-Each message $m \in \mathbb{Z}_n$, and hence each ciphertext $c \in \mathbb{Z}_n$, will appear exactly $q-1$ times in the full-period sequence.
+\item Using a pseudorandom skip extends the period of the generator to $P=(Q-1)n$, and provides a uniform sampling of ciphertexts over the full period of the generator.
+Each message $m \in \mathbb{Z}_n$, and hence each ciphertext $c \in \mathbb{Z}_n$, will appear exactly $Q-1$ times in the full-period sequence.

-\item The method is parallelizable by parameterization, with each independent process derived from a distinct composite modulus $n=p_1 p_2$.
+\item The method is parallelizable by both parameterization and stream splitting, with each independent process derived from a distinct composite modulus $n=p q$.
 The method is fully scalable on massively parallel supercomputers due to the millions of 32-bit primes.

 \item Pseudorandom sequences that result from different moduli are independent, and have different periods.

 \item The seeding and initialization of the independent streams is simple.